 SMSFs are one way of saving for your retirement.
 The difference between other super funds and SMSFs is that SMSFs give people full control of their own super fund, including the added responsibility and workload associated with doing this.
 If you set up an SMSF, you are personally liable for all the decisions made by the fund, even if you get help from a professional or another member of the fund made the decision.

 Is a self-managed super fund right for you?

 Running your own super fund is complex, so SMSFs aren’t right for everyone.
 We suggest you seek advice but some of the things you need to consider are:

-- are very knowledgeable about finance and legal matters
+- are you very knowledgeable about finance and aware of your legal obligations?

-- have a lot of spare time to research and check your super investments regularly
+- do you have a lot of spare time to research and check your super investments regularly and manage the fund?

-- have life insurance, including income protection and total and permanent disability cover.
+- do you have life insurance, including income protection and total and permanent disability cover?

 How do self-managed super funds work?